Tata Harrier Automatic

 Same as the Front, You didn’t get any changes in the rear profile.
 It retains the same LED tail lamps set up along with a big rear diffuser finished in black color.
-The new Red and Black dual-tone colour scheme enhances the overall look of Tata Harrier Automatic.
+The new Red and Black dual-tone color scheme enhances the overall look of Tata Harrier Automatic.

-The inside of Tata Harrier is not less than a luxury SUV.
-It equipped with all bells and whistles and also the dashboard layout is neatly put together.
+The inside of the Tata Harrier is not less than a luxury SUV.
+It is equipped with all bells and whistles and also the dashboard layout is neatly put together.
 There aren’t any panel gaps or cheap material found inside Harrier.
 However, the noisy engine sound is still audible while revving the engine on high RPMs but it doesn’t bother to change the decision to buy.

 Despite being a mid-size SUV.
-It comes with a spacious cabin with more than 12 storage space for your essentials.
+It comes with a spacious cabin with more than 12 storage spaces for your essentials.
 On every door pocket, you got a bottle holder as well as some more space to keep stuff like- Mobile, cards, etc. The front and rear seats are pretty sufficient to hold 2 persons at the front and 3 persons at the rear without any discomfort.
-The seats are comfortable itself and offer great back support and side bolstering.
-However at the rear, under thighs support isn’t great but decent enough for a person who’s height is approx 5ft 10 inches or even 6ft.
+The seats are comfortable themselves and offer great back support and side bolstering.
+However at the rear, under thighs support isn’t great but decent enough for a person whose height is approx 5ft 10 inches or even 6ft.

 The addition of a panoramic sunroof in Harrier makes the occupants feel more airy and comfortable in long highway and hilly area drives.
 This is a one-touch open sunroof with a covering shelf that can be operated by the touch of a button.
 However, the cabin is already so airy and comfortable, thanks to the large window area.
-The thick A-pillar is a big hurdle while turning around and looking after to it but on the other side it also ensures the safety of occupants in an underride or flips over collision.
+The thick A-pillar is a big hurdle while turning around and looking after it but on the other side it also ensures the safety of occupants in an underride or flips over collision.

-The 10-inch touchscreen infotainment system does look great and equipped with all the necessary features.
+The 10-inch touchscreen infotainment system does look great and is equipped with all the necessary features.
 It has Apple car play, android auto, mirror link, navigation, and rear parking camera with adaptive guidelines.
 It also carries some basic features like AC speed indicator and flowing direction, mode selection, date, and time.
-The 10-inch Harman Kardon system powers a 9 speaker system (including 4 speakers, 4 tweeters, and one subwoofer).
+The 10-inch Harman Kardon system powers a 9-speaker system (including 4 speakers, 4 tweeters, and one subwoofer).
 The audio quality is just unmatchable in the segment or even in high segment cars (For eg. Fortuner or Endeavour).

 Engine and Transmission